PokemonGoMap/RocketMap/docs/extras/Webhooks.md

 ## Webhook Data

-The POST request made by RocketMap will contain the following data for each webhook type:
+The POST request made by RocketMap will contain the following data for pokemon type webhooks:

 ```
 {